 Marketing based on the psychology of human behavior can be a powerful thing.
 When we peel away layers of emotion and get to the deep motivations that make people do or not do certain things, we learn that people are very susceptible to suggestions.

 It isn’t any wonder that the best marketers are the ones who study and understand what makes people tick.
-So, go ahead and delve into the psychological studies we have outlined here, highlighting principles that marketers around the world have used since the beginning of time.
+Delve into the psychological studies we have outlined here, highlighting principles that marketers around the world have used since the beginning of time.

-To help your Facebook marketing campaigns reach even further than these principles can take you, consider buying social signals like Facebook Followers, which will not only help you gain maximum exposure but also more authority in your niche.
+To help your Facebook marketing campaigns reach even further than these principles can take you, consider buying social signals (like Facebook followers), which will help you gain maximum exposure, and appear like more of an authority in your niche.
 Having many followers is a key psychological principle you’ll learn about below, skip ahead to ‘social proof’ if you’re curious!

 Have you ever felt compelled to Like a post on Facebook simply because the person who posted it Liked one of your own?
 Or perhaps you’ve been in a situation where you replied to and Liked a comment on your post, and then the friend who commented Liked your reply back?
 Psychologists have a name for this and it’s called Reciprocity.